Upcycle: T-shirt to Summer Shirred Top or Tunic Sewing Tutorial

-If possible, have the child try the top on and mark where the straps should go.
+If possible, have your child try on the top and mark where the straps should go.
 For my example top, the straps have 6 inches between them (in the middle of the top).

 Sew the straps in place.
-Tie the straps into bows (again, this it’s best to have the child try it on and tie to fit).
+Tie the straps into bows (again, this it’s best to have the child try it on and tie the straps to fit).
 Tie end of each strap into a knot and trim any excess (if straps are too long).
-My daughter ‘s straps ended up being 15 inches ling each, but could certainly have been shorter.
+My daughter ‘s straps ended up being 15″ long each, but could certainly have been shorter.

 Steam press your shirring, so it cinches up nicely.
 I spray mine with a mist of water, then use the iron to steam the bodice.
-It will also cinch up after washing and machine drying your garment.
+It will also cinch up after washing and machine drying your finished garment.

 Viola!
 Summer top is complete.
 I hope this tutorial helps!
 My daughter loves her new knit tunic and wants more.
 Since these tops only take a short time, I think I will be making more.
 It will look so cute with shorts or capris leggings!

 If you use this tutorial to sew some fun tops or tunics, I’d love to hear how it went!